Skip to content

 Questions, answered.

-- Tiller uses both Plaid and Yodlee and claims around 21,000 institutions.
+Tiller uses Plaid and Yodlee.
 OpenBudget uses Plaid with 10,000+ US institutions.
-Both are US-focused.
+Both products focus on US financial institutions.